What to Bring

 We have a casual dance at least once a session.
 Campers should bring fun festive clothes to wear.

-Laundry service will be provided weekly for a small fee.
+Laundry service will be provided weekly by an outside compamy.
+There is no extra fee.
 We do not do camper laundry on site unless absolutely necessary.

 Less is more.
 This is camp!

-Plastic drawers and under-the-bed storage containers are useful and permitted.
+Plastic drawers and under-the-bed storage containers are useful but not required.
+We do have dressers with 2-3 drawers per camper and shelving.

 If you have any questions or concerns please contact the camp office and we will be happy to assist you.